StaySafeGeneva/StaySafeGeneva.github.io/pages/Milani.md

 {% include day_and_night.html %}

-- the accidents caused by alcool happened mainly during night time, especially during the weekend We now have the visual confirmation that the accidents that happened in that crossroad north of the Pont du Mont Blanc happend mainly during night time; more in general, if we zoom out and we observe also the other crossroads, we can recognize that all the accidents happened during night-time in the center of Geneve are mailny concentrated on crossroads, and on main streets.
+the accidents caused by alcool happened mainly during night time, especially during the weekend.
+We now have the visual confirmation that the accidents that happened in that crossroad north of the Pont du Mont Blanc happend mainly during night time;
+> more in general, if we zoom out and we observe also the other crossroads, we can recognize that all the accidents happened during night-time in the center of Geneve are mailny concentrated on crossroads, and on main streets.

 > ### Let's now focus our attention to only one category of accidents: the accidents involving pedestrians.